 I decided at that moment to spend the rest of my 40th year doing just what I believe I’m meant to do on this planet.
 Tackle nine tasks that Molly Maureen Ginty is all about—and that happen to be all about her.

 From the spring of 2009 through the spring of 2010, I performed each of the following nine tasks.
 Faithfully.
 Dutifully.
 Every day for 40 days straight, without skipping one wild and precious day.

-8. take a photograph of something I think is beautiful (done Feb-March, 2010)
+8. take a photograph of something I think is beautiful (done Feb-March)

-9. revel in love (done March-May, 2010, and involving chocolate, red wine, an ex with whom things were deliciously lovely then…and also some mango, too)
+9. revel in love (done March-May, and involving chocolate, red wine, a man with whom things were deliciously lovely…and also some mango, too)